 who: This is very simple and shows who is logged on to a machine.

 ps: Sometimes you need to stop something that is running.
 You can do this with the kill command, but first you need the PID (a unique identifier for everything that is running).
 You can see everything that is running with your username with the command: ps aux | grep username.
 The first number is the PID.
 Then you can type kill -9 PID to kill it.

 du Disk Usage.
 This command shows you how much disk space you are using. du -sh shows a summary (s) which means it adds up all the subdirectories and puts it in human readable numbers (h).

 Astromake (by Peter Teuben) is a tool to load some software on your machine that are not installed by default.
 This includes PGPlot, a more recent version of Firefox, the Intel Compilers, and several others.
 This is for GNU/Linux only and only for department machines running Mandrake 10.

 To use, in your .tcshrc (bash users are on your own), include the

 Remember, unless you log out and then back in, you must type source .tcshrc for changes to count.
 Then, to see what is available, type:

 To actually load one of the programs type (or include in your .tcshrc file) astroload followed by the name of the program you want.

 OpenOffice is installed on the department computers.
 It is a free replacement for Microsoft Office.
 It can read and write Word, Excel, and Powerpoint files.
 At a command prompt, just type soffice to start it.
 In most places, the command is ooffice2, but we have it a little different.

 The department has a Twiki set up.
-You can only access this locally from the astronomy department network.
+You can only edit this locally from the University of Maryland network (or Goddard), but it is accessible anywhere.
 This is basically a collection of webpages that may be edited by anyone in the department that provide a good place to put information that you feel may be useful to others (or to look for info like that yourself).